AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.3-release-activity/23-3-look-and-feel-updates.md

 * there is now a loading indicator when the page uploads;
 * the Copy icon is persistent and accompanied by text and it becomes disabled when no requests are selected.

-For more information, see [Create and submit Adobe Workfront requests](/help/quicksilver/manage-work/requests/create-requests/create-submit-requests.md).
+For more information, see [Copy and submit requests](/help/quicksilver/manage-work/requests/create-requests/copy-and-submit-requests.md).

 ## Updated design when submitting a new request